giantswarm/releases/azure/v11.4.0/README.md

   - Azure `kubernetes` load balancer backend pool includes the worker VM scale set, and that
   - All the worker VM scale set instances have latest model applied.

+**Note when upgrading from v11.2.x to v11.3.x or v11.4.x:**

+This release contains the replacement of CoreOS with Flatcar introduced in v11.3.0.
+Please carefully read release notes for 11.3.0 including Flatcar OS migration [steps](https://github.com/giantswarm/releases/tree/master/azure/v11.3.0).

+**Note for future v11.4.x releases:**

+Please persist this and the above note until all customers are in v11.3.0 and above.

 Below, you can find more details on components that were changed with this release.

 ### azure-operator [v4.1.0](https://github.com/giantswarm/azure-operator/releases/tag/v4.1.0)